julian-molina/Documentation/_data/trading_system.md

-manage_stage: "The manage stage is the third stage in the definition of a strategy and deals with the management of stop and take-profit targets."
+manage_stage: "The manage stage deals with the setting and management of stop loss and take-profit targets."

 managed_stop_loss: "The stop node in the manage stage groups all phases managing stop loss targets as the trade develops."